mrc-ide/individual/joss/paper.md

 EpiModel [@Jenness:2018] allows the simulation of highly detailed discrete time models on networks, relying on the statnet [@Handcock:statnet] project for classes and algorithms.
-However due to its focus on directly transmitted diseases, `individual` may be more generic for other epidemiological situations (such as vector borne diseases).
+However due to its focus on directly transmitted diseases, `individual` may be more applicable to other epidemiological situations such as vector-borne diseases.
 In addition it does not offer an interface for compiled code.

-hybridModels [@Fernando:2020], similarly provides tools for generic IBM modelling in R. However, it is fully implemented in R, limiting the scope for scale and optimisation.
+hybridModels [@Fernando:2020], similarly provides tools for simulating epidemics on dynamic networks.
+However, it is fully implemented in R, limiting the scope for scale and optimisation.

-Other epidemiology packages in R are more specialised and restrict user models to common forms.
+Other packages in R are more specialised or restrict the model's transmission dynamics to specific mathematical forms (e.g.; mass action).
 These include SimInf [@Bauer:2016], nosoi [@Lequime:2020], SPARSEMODr [@Mihaljevic:2021], EpiILMCT [@Almutiry:2020] and EpiILM [@Warriyar:2020].

 # Design Principles